learning2hash/learning2hash.github.io/_publications/asghar2025property.markdown

 bibkey: asghar2025property
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2504.16355'}
-tags: ['Cross-Modal', 'Unsupervised', 'Evaluation', 'Shallow', 'Hashing', 'Applications']
+tags: ['Hashing Fundamentals', 'Evaluation Metrics', 'Hashing Methods', 'Applications']
 ---
 Perceptual hashing is used to detect whether an input image is similar to a reference image with a variety of security applications.
 Recently, they have